 Otherwise the ground covered was okay with Esmé.
-We had originally wanted to make it as far as the Amalfi Coast but once we started the journey, we realised that was too far and settled for Rome as our last stop.
+We had originally wanted to make it as far as the Amalfi Coast but once we started the journey, we realized that was too far and settled for Rome as our last stop.

 As I said, we can be delusional sometimes.
 The other issue was we did it the most expensive way of buying tickets as we went.
-Definitely the best way forward is to buy an inter-railing ticket and plan your journey in advance by a couple of days, especially in high season.
+Definitely the best way forward is to buy an inter-railing ticket and plan your journey in advance, especially in high season.
+(You can plan ahead here.)
 This is so much more cost effective for an Italy road trip.

 Despite packing so light, we always come home with something we have not worn.
 I find products always take up so much space, so we always decant into reusable baby food pouches.
 Remember, you don’t need to bring the kitchen sink.
 You can always pick things up along the way if you really need them.